 Superior Components, Hand-Wired

 Boutique amps are typically expensive, but there are a few reasons as to why they’re worth the extra cash.
 For example, passionate boutique amp builders are meticulous about the quality of the components that they use.
 The finer the materials and circuitry that they can incorporate into an amplifier’s design, the better it will ultimately sound.
 As you’d expect, using premium components isn’t cost-effective!
 But true amp aficionados strive to construct amps that are superior to those that are mass-produced; hence their high-end expense.

 Although mass-produced, PCB-based guitar amps can sound excellent; the extra attention-to-detail that goes into the build of a boutique amp makes a difference.
-Usually hand-wired by means of point-to-point construction, many players feel more assured that a boutique amp will offer greater reliability, as extra care is put into the way that it’s soldered.
+‘Hand-wired’ usually refers point-to-point construction, so many players feel more assured that a boutique amp will offer greater reliability, as extra care is put into the way that it’s soldered.
 Point-to-point also allows amp designers to utilise larger caps and resistors.
-This can have a large influence on the sound of an amp – usually for the better.
+This can have a large influence on the sound of an amp — usually for the better.

 Why Should I Buy a Boutique Guitar Amp?

 If what was described in the previous section didn’t whet your appetite for a boutique guitar amp — the points raised in this part might convince you.
 As it turns out, there’s actually far more to boutique amplifiers than being notoriously expensive.
 They have a few extra perks that make them more than worthwhile.

 Easy To Maintain